 Meanwhile, during my struggles with Om Next, I discovered Re-frame.
 Re-frame felt aggressive.
 The README was long and dense and opinionated, not to mention stylistically eccentric (it has been toned down since).
 There were all of these parts to it, and it came from someone I had never heard of, and plus it was built on Reagent, which I thought was neat but not as robust as Om.
 One day I decided to record a Clojure in One Hour lesson about it.
 I hadn't done anything more than read the README when I attempted my first project.
 It was fun and I got something working.
 Plus, I understood it and could see how to teach it.

 Re-frame does not do all that Om Next does.
-Om Next has a concept of database entities, it will de-duplicate them and build indexes.
+Om Next has a concept of database entities, it will de-duplicate them and build indexes for you.
 It has a query language that specifies what data each component needs.
 And much more.

 Re-frame embodies my #1 reason for using a framework: it is a process for turning ideas into code.
 It's a mental framework as much as a code framework.
 You get a handful of useful pieces so you can divide up the problem and fit them into the application.
 Those pieces easily map to the parts of you should be familiar with as a functional programmer.
 Each part is there for a reason and makes the system better.

-I'm going to write this process up more fully, but here's a small example of what I'm talking about.
+I'm going to write this process up more fully (update: here it is), but here's a small example of what I'm talking about.
 Let's say we want to make a button that increments a count.
 We also want to display that count.